Delinquency Rate on Consumer Loans (ex credit card)

 What is the current Delinquency Rate on Consumer Loans (ex credit card)?

-The delinquency rate on consumer loans excluding credit cards — covering auto loans, personal loans, and other non-revolving consumer credit — was 2.27% in Q4 2025, according to the Federal Reserve Board.
+The delinquency rate on consumer loans excluding credit cards — covering auto loans, personal loans, and other non-revolving consumer credit — was 2.3% in Q1 2026, according to the Federal Reserve Board.
 This measure isolates installment loan performance from the higher-volatility credit card segment, providing a cleaner signal of consumer repayment capacity on fixed-payment obligations like auto loans and personal loans.
 Source: Federal Reserve via FRED (DROCLACBS).

 Explore Further